PayString/rfcs/src/spec/payid-easy-checkout.md

 section 6 of [PAYID-DISCOVERY][].

 ## PayID Easy Checkout Redirection URI Manipulation
-When a payer uses the resource located at the PayID Easy Checkout URL, a hijacker could manipulate the data encoded in the URL to trick the sender into sending a payment to a different PayID than was originally requested, or manipulate other points of PayID Easy Checkout data to trick the sender.
+When a payer uses the resource located at the PayID Easy Checkout URL, an attacker could manipulate the data encoded in the URL to trick the sender into sending a payment to a different PayID than was originally requested, or manipulate other parts of PayID Easy Checkout data to trick the sender.

-Additionally, if a hijacker gained access to the merchant client, they could replace the PayID Easy Checkout URL for the purposes of a phishing attack.
+Additionally, if an attacker gains access to the merchant application, an attacker could replace the PayID Easy Checkout URL to execute a phishing or other attack.

-Current work on the PayID Protocol and its extensions may prove useful in mitigating these risks.

 ## Access Control
 As with all web resources, access to the PayID Discovery resource could